bhisaac/5eFP/5eFP-SRD.md

 **_Ability Score_.** Six ability scores ranging from -5 to +10 provide a quick description of every creature’s physical and mental characteristics, including strength (STR) measuring physical power, dexterity (DEX) measuring agility, constitution (CON) measuring endurance, intelligence (INT) measuring reasoning and memory, wisdom (WIS) measuring awareness, and charisma (CHA) measuring force of personality.

+**_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state.
+A 5eFP game ends when the conflict is resolved.

 **_Group Token_.** A special game token representing all of the PCs within a group.

 **_Coin_ (⛁).** A 5eFP game awards and uses coin (⛁) as its currency, representing wealth, reputation, and experience.